echasnovski/mini.nvim/README.md

 ### mini.sessions

 Session management (read, write, delete) which works using |mksession|.
 It was heavily inspired by 'vim-startify' and should work out of the box with sessions created by it.
+Works with global (from configured directory) and local (from current directory) sessions.

 <img src="https://github.com/echasnovski/media/blob/main/mini.nvim/demo-sessions.gif" height="400em"/>